Guda Anjaiah

 Guda Anjaiah (1 November 1955 – 21 June 2016) was an Indian poet, singer, lyricist, and writer from the state of Telangana.

+He was awarded with a cash award of ₹1 crore posthumously for his contributions to the Telangana movement.

 Early life

 Guda Anjaiah was born to Lakshmaiah and Laskhmamma in the Lingapuram village of the Dandepalli Mandal, Adilabad district in the year 1955.
 He was fifth one among the six brothers and a sister in the family.
 He attended his early schooling in the same village.
 Later, he completed intermediate studies in Laksettipeta and B.Pharmacy in Hyderabad.
 His father was educated and both the parents used to sing the tales of Ramayan, Mahabharata and other folk stories.

 Personal life

 He was a famous singer in Telangana state.
+He was born in Lingapur village in Dandepally mandal of Adilabad district in 1955.
+He is survived by three daughters.
+He was a supporter of the Telangana movement.
+He used to write songs based on the lives of the poor.

 Popular culture

 Guda Anjaiah, during his schooling wrote the first song Ooru idichi ney poduna, Uri eska sathunna which remarked on the society and drought in Telangana Region.
 After receiving a huge response from the people and well-known poets, he decided to write about the condition of people in Telangana.
 His writings and songs challenged the upper castes (Doras, Patels) in Telangana society.

 At the age of 16 came his masterpiece, Ooru Manadira, which was first sung at Nalgonda in a meeting organised by the Arunodaya Organisation.
 It became a massive hit, was later translated into 16 other languages, and featured in the film Erra Sainyam directed by R. Narayana Murthy.

+Some of his popular songs are ‘Nenu Raanu Biddo Sarkaaru Davakhaanaku’, ‘Jara Bhadram Koduko, Koduko Komranna’, Pudithokkati Satthe Rendu Rajanna ori Rajanna, Ethhura Telangana Jenda Rajiga ori Rajiga’ etc.